Crispybanks/Algebra-Linear-Equations/README.md

 # Algebra-Linear-Equations
-  -This C program calculates the slope of a line given two points and displays the point-slope equation.
+  - This C program calculates the slope of a line given two points and displays the point-slope equation.
 It allows users to input `x` and `y` values.
 The program saves the         results to a file named `Linear_equations_algebra.txt`.

 ## Planned Updates
   - I will soon be adding a way to convert the decimal (m) into a fraction.